tanetakumi/botter/README.md

 I want to create an automatic trading system.

+This is a flowchart which show what I have to do.

+- [ ] Using pyenv pipenv for create development enviroments.
-- [x] 1.
-Collect data
+- [ ] Collect data from binance.
-- [ ] 2.
-Machine Learning Practice
+- [ ] Machine Learning Practice.
-- [ ] 3.
-Develop a base program that enables trial and error of methods.
+- [ ] Develop a base program that enables trial and error of methods.

-Python 3.9.4